Own-Data-Privateer/hoardy-web/dumb_server/README.md

-  --host HOST           listen on what host/IP (default: 127.0.0.1) --port PORT           listen on what port (default: 3210) --root ROOT           path to dump data into (default: pwebarc-dump) --default-profile NAME
+  --host HOST           listen on what host/IP (default: 127.0.0.1) --port PORT           listen on what port (default: 3210) --root ROOT           path to dump data into (default: pwebarc-dump) --uncompressed        dump new archivals to disk without compression; the default is to try to compress each new archive first
+  --default-profile NAME
                         default profile to use when no `profile` query parameter is supplied by the extension (default: `default`)
   --ignore-profiles     ignore `profile` query parameter supplied by the extension and use the value of `--default-profile` instead